 We performed a comparison between IBM FileNet and M-Files based on real PeerSpot user reviews.

-Find out what your peers are saying about Microsoft, OpenText, Box and others in Enterprise Content Management."Provides records management functions."
+Find out what your peers are saying about Microsoft, OpenText, Box and others in Enterprise Content Management."It has the ability to mix document management and process automation."

 "Using M-Files means anybody on the executive team to go in and immediately look at a dashboard and know the status of a contract."